todokku/quickmedia/README.md

 Disable ytdl_hook subtitles.
 If a video has subtitles for many languages, then it will stall video playback for several seconds until all subtitles have been downloaded and loaded.
 Figure out why memory usage doesn't drop much when killing the video player.
 Is it a bug in proprietary nvidia drivers on gnu/linux?
+Add grid-view when thumbnails are visible.
+Add scrollbar.